davidbarone/analytics-notebook/README.md

 ### DataFrame

 The DataFrame class can be thought of as a 2-dimensional table.
 DataFrames are the work-horse of the analytical-notebook application.
-Data can be read from any url and is automatically returned as a DataFrame.
+Json data can be read from a url and is automatically returned as a DataFrame.
 Any transformation or filtering operations on a DataFrame generally return another DataFrame.
 In this way, the script can chain calls together to create a more natural-language syntax.

 ### List